Holly & Ivy: Release and promotion

 Holly & Ivy was first released by Elektra and the Warner Music Group on cassette and CD in the United States and Canada on October 25, 1994.
 It would later be made available as a digital download in both countries in 2010, sixteen years after its original release.
 Cole promoted the record by headlining a special edition of the Public Broadcasting Service (PBS) series Great Performances, titled "Natalie Cole's Untraditional Traditional Christmas"; the program was directed by Patricia Birch and was filmed at the State University of New York Performing Arts Center in Purchase, New York.
 Cole wore subdued clothing for her performances to match the album's "untraditional" quality.
 It featured special appearances by the New York Restoration Choir and Sesame Street character Elmo.
-The show premiered on WNET on December 7, 1994, and was later was released on a VHS home video cassette that was distributed by Warner Music Vision.
+The show premiered on WNET on December 7, 1994, and was later released on a VHS home video cassette that was distributed by Warner Music Vision.
 KCET-TV aired the program along with two other Christmas specials, "Perry Como's Irish Christmas" and "A Christmas Special With Luciano Pavarotti".
 It was Cole's first television special, and served as the album's primary promotional medium.
 "No More Blue Christmas'" was released as the lead single from the album, with Cole promoting it through a performance on the special.

 The program received a lukewarm reception from critics.
 Chris Willman from the Los Angeles Times said the program's title was misleading because "it's hard to find anything the slightest bit untraditional about [it]".
 Willman commended the 1960s influence reminiscent of her father's Christmas songs and said the special was "a good-enough live video counterpart" to the album with an obvious inclusion of 'The Christmas Song' ".
 John J. O'Conner of The New York Times gave it a negative review, saying, "a couple of new songs are forgettable" and describing Cole's performance as "sweetly, and somewhat lifelessly", and the production as unable to leave a lasting impression on the viewers.
 O'Connor also said Cole's rendition of "The Christmas Song" was the highlight of the show and, "Ms. Cole once again dips in the repertory of her incomparable father".
 He compared the program to "Perry Como's Irish Christmas" and said both had "the same lulling level".
 Following Cole's death on December 31, 2015, PBS released a statement saying "we are grateful to have been able to capture [Cole's] extraordinary artistry for generations to come" through her Great Performances solo specials including her Christmas special.